multimedia artist, using film and sound, performance, found objects, printmaking, and installations.

 where the restless ocean pounds

 A sculptural installation and set of performances on diasporic experience, hauntings of Slavery, and the Black female body.
-Throughout the month, a series of polyphonic spoken word performances will use ritual in order to retrieve and re-embody memory; giving space for the ghosts (past, present and future) to speak.
+The series of polyphonic spoken word performances used ritual in order to retrieve and re-embody memory; giving space for the ghosts (past, present and future) to speak.